Grow, protect, and enhance supplies of quality coffee while improving the livelihoods of the families who produce it.

 James McLaughlin is the president of Intelligentsia Coffee and Tea.
 Previously he served as the company’s Chief Operating Officer, General Counsel, and Director of Green Coffee.
 James' work with coffee began in earnest in Taquaritinga do Norte, Brazil where he was the director of an organic shade coffee farm.
 Prior to that James was a corporate lawyer for Kirkland & Ellis LLP.
 He received his law degree from Northwestern University School of Law.

-Chief Sustainability Officer, Keurig Green Mountain
+Chief Sustainability Officer, Keurig Dr Pepper

 With a background in secondary education and sustainability, Monique has an MBA and an MS from the University of Michigan.

 Matt Saurage is Chairman of the Board and the fourth generation in the largest family-owned coffee brand in America.
 Saurage believes in coffee research, particularly that which focuses on origin and agriculture, and is pleased to be part of a research program that allows information to be shared broadly and freely within the coffee industry.